vercel/next.js/packages/next/README.md

 #### With `<Link>`

 `<Link>` will automatically prefetch pages in the background as they appear in the view.
-If you don't want to prefetch one or multiple pages you can manually set `prefetch` to `false`, here's how:
+If certain pages are rarely visited you can manually set `prefetch` to `false`, here's how:

 ```jsx
 <Link href="/about" prefetch={false}>